Forts of Capri: From the Blue Grotto to Orrico

-The trail begins at the height of villa l'Arcera and there are two panels with a concise general explanation.
-The widening heads immediately close to the coast, away from the carriage road.
-At the beginning of the trail, where there are a few rare specimens of tassel hyacinth (once quite common), glides the woodcock, which was a victim of the hunting tradition that was strongly active in the area.
+The trail begins at the height of Villa l'Arcera with two panels that provide a general explanation of the path.
+It then heads close to the coast, away from the carriage road.
+At the beginning of the trail, there are a few rare specimens of tassel hyacinth, which was once quite common, and woodcocks, which have fallen victim of the hunting tradition that was strongly active in the area.

-Continuing on, the path is overlooked by the promontory of Damecuta, known for being the place where Tiberius built one of his twelve villas, from which kestrels and peregrine falcons can be seen flying.
-Otherwise the lane, beside which lentisk, myrtle and buckthorn grow, leads to a scenic lookout carved between low scrub and sheer cliffs.
-Around the latter there is a copious flowering of rue, spurge and asphodel; further on there is also Spanish broom.
+Continuing on, the path is overlooked by the promontory of Damecuta, known for being the place where Tiberius built one of his twelve villas and from which kestrels and peregrine falcons can be seen flying.
+The lane, beside which lentisk, myrtle and buckthorn grow, then leads to a scenic lookout carved between low scrub and sheer cliffs.
+Around the latter there is a copious flowering of rue, spurge and asphodel; further on, there is also Spanish broom.

-From the lookout point one can already catch a glimpse of Orrico's fort, which (as already mentioned) overlooks the tip of the Miglio.
-In the sea flowing near the building it is possible to see fin whales, sperm whales and dolphins; these species are sometimes on passage to the island when, from the Sorrento peninsula, they are headed to the island of Ischia.
-Near the fort is a lay-by, the Largo Sculture del Vento, on which some species of birds, such as turtle doves, woodcocks and quails, brought to the area by the breeze, used to be hunted.
+From the lookout point, one can already catch a glimpse of the Orrico fort, which overlooks the tip of the Miglio.
+In the sea, it is possible to see fin whales, sperm whales and dolphins; these species are sometimes passing the island on their voyage from the Sorrento peninsula to the island of Ischia.
+Near the fort is a small square, the Largo Sculture del Vento, where some species of birds, such as turtle doves, woodcocks and quails, brought to the area by the breeze, used to be hunted.

 After the Orrico Fort, the path runs along the edge of a forest of holm oaks, mastic trees and oleanders; wild asparagus grows prosperously in its shade.
-Continuing on, it is possible to reach the beach of the Goats, so called because it is not uncommon to find goats there.
+Continuing on, it is possible to reach the Beach of the Goats, so called because it is not uncommon to find goats there.
 After the shore, the trail, bending to the left, turns away from the sea and enters a wooded area.